caosbad/ever-post-mixin-bot/README.md

-# channel-father-mixin-bot
+# ever-post-mixin-bot

-Go implementation of Mixin Channel like Telegram Channel
+post your content on Telegraph and IPFS,  based on Mixin Network